Chia-Network/chia-docs/docs/04coin-set-model/intro.md

 Typically, in a block's combined spend bundle, value added will be equal to value spent, other than the block rewards.
 By definition, there are two possible exceptions:

 * Value added > value spent -- This is not allowed, so the transaction will be rejected.
 The rejection will usually happen at the mempool level, though a malicious actor could write their own mempool to accept the transaction, in which case the blockchain will reject it.
 * Value added < value spent -- This is allowed, so the transaction will succeed.
-In this case, the remaining value will be rewarded to the farmer of the block containing the transaction.
+If the value added is less than the value spent the remaining value will be rewarded to the farmer of the block containing the transaction awarded as a tip (you probably don't want to do that!).